calvinmetcalf/osm-bright/README.md

 11/18/11 added walking paths, fixed shield icons (yes I know thats a modified california us route shield, but the square background looked too much like the state one) havn't fixed placement. added walking paths (you'll need to redownload the datafile) modified mbta colors and icons based on their style guide.
 Added more poi.
 Updated osm-bright.imposm.mml to actually take into account my changes (the absolute paths in there will be overwritten by configure.py).
 Added some more poi including survailance (and added an icon for it) and towers(need to add icons for different types).
 On second though, too many bus routes, at low zooms it clogs up the map, and high enough that they don't dominate it's to close in to see all of them, so not putting in bus routes, more apropriate for an overlay.

+12/9/11: some finishing up, switched many of the .geojson files to sqlite, and changed the sintax to make it easier to swap in osm data, next up, seperate it into more modulare layers to make it work with tilestache

 [Carto]: http://github.com/mapbox/carto/
 [TileMill]: http://tilemill.com/
 [issue tracker]: http://github.com/developmentseed/osm-bright/issues/